bronburgundy/SPCA-Street-Appeal/README.md

 # SPCA-Street-Appeal

 Stage 1 - Users are a.
 Area Coordinator and b.
+SPCA Fundraising Manager.
-SPCA Fundraising Manager Stage 2 - Users are a.
+Stage 2 - Users are a.
 Area Coordinator, b.
 SPCA Fundraising Manager and c.
-Volunteer
+Volunteer.

 ## STAGE 1